-If the ping verification tests succeed for one HIPPI network connection, but others fail, the IP stack is functioning, but one (or more) specific interface has a problem.
+If the ping verification tests succeed for one HIPPI network connection, but others fail, the IP stack is functioning, but one (or more) specific interfaces has a problem.
 To resolve the problem, follow the instructions below for each problematic network connection.

 - 1. Make sure that you know which IRIS HIPPI board is associated with the HIPPI network interface (hip#) that you are troubleshooting. - 2.
 Check that the HIPPI cables between the I/O panel and the other system (switch or endpoint) are tightly connected at both ends.
 Use the board's LEDs to verify that the physical link is functional. - 3.
-If the system is connected to a switch, verify that the switch is operational. - 4.
-Verify that the /usr/etc/hippi.imap file has an entry for the problematic local interface (that is, the IP address or name of the hip# interface) and for the remote hostname (or IP address) that failed. - 5.
+If the system is connected to a switch, verify that the addresses and the physical ports on that switch are properly configured and operational. - 4.
+Verify that the local /usr/etc/hippi.imap file has an entry for the problematic local interface (that is, the IP address or name of the hip# interface) and for the remote hostname (or IP address) that failed. - 5.
 Verify that the other endpoint (IP host) is operational. - Or, as an alternate, select a different station on this LAN (network address).
 Try to ping -r that station using the numerical address (instead of the name).
 If the ping works, the network connection is functional.
 If the ping fails, proceed to the next step. - 6.
-Verify that the network portion (leftmost digits) of the addresses you are attempting to ping match the network address for the HIPPI connection you are troubleshooting.
-The network address for each HIPPI network interface can be displayed by the /usr/etc/netstat -in command.
+Verify that the network portion (leftmost digits) of the addresses you are attempting to ping match the local system's network address associated with the physical HIPPI connection you are troubleshooting.
+The local network address for each HIPPI network interface can be displayed by the /usr/etc/netstat -in command.